w4jbm/Python-Programs/README.md

 There are only 89 narcissistic numbers in Base 10, the largest of which is 115,132,219,018,763,992,565,095,597,973,971,522,401 which has 39 digits.

+The approach I use is mostly "Brute Force" and would likely bog down once you get to number too high in order.
+Calculating a single digit raised to the 39th power 39 times (once for each digit) starts adding up.
+Doing that for all numbers with 39 digits would take some time.

+On the other hand, if I want to search for Armstrong numbers with 39 digits, it would be easier to calculated the digits 0 through 9 to the 39th power once (and 0 and 1 are trival in any case) and save them.
+Then you could evaluate each 39 digit number with only 39 additions.
+(Although true integer math is going to start falling part at 9 or so digits in a lot of languages, so you might need to get creative in the approach.)

 ## autobins.py